Trump's demand for US cut of a TikTok deal is unprecedented

 TikTok has said that it is loved by Americans and “will be here for many years to come.”
 In a memo ByteDance CEO Zhang Yiming sent Chinese employees Tuesday, a translated version of which ByteDance sent to The Associated Press, he said that he felt the goal of the Trump administration was not the forced sale of TikTok's U.S. business to an American company through CFIUS, but “a ban or even more.”

-Representatives for Microsoft and TikTok did not immediately reply to questions about the payment demand Tuesday.
+A representative for Microsoft did not reply to questions about the payment demand Tuesday.
+TikTok declined to comment beyond its Monday statement.

 AP reporters Kevin Freking and Martin Crutsinger contributed to this article from Washington.